Apple Card: Everything you need to know about Apple’s credit card

 What about the iPad?

-You can’t download the Wallet app on the iPad, so there’s no way to apply, and it doesn’t have NFC so you can’t use it in stores.
-You can, however, access your Apple Card details inside the Wallet and Apple Pay tab inside the Settings app.
+You can’t download the Wallet app on the iPad, and it doesn’t have NFC so you can’t use it in stores.
+You can, however, access your Apple Card details inside the Wallet and Apple Pay tab inside the Settings app, and apply from there as well.

 Can I get a physical card or is it virtual only?